A spark plug needs to be cleaned once it accumulates a lot of grime and oil.

 This Article Contains

-Before we jump into a step-by-step guide on how to clean spark plugs, let’s go through all the equipment and materials you’ll need:
+Before we jump into a step-by-step guide on how to clean a spark plug, let’s go through all the equipment and materials you’ll need:

 - Compressed air can (can containing pressurized air)